 It was a fun show.
 William Katt and Robert Culp had good chemistry, in an “Odd Couple” sort of way.
 And Pam was the ultimate “straight man” in the show, the only one who seemed to realize exactly how absurd everything that happened was.
 Sometimes, especially in the later episodes, they got a little too slapstick with Ralph’s powers, specifically his inability to fly straight or land properly, but it was a good show.
 Almost like a live-action Saturday morning cartoon.

-3 years later, NBC filmed a pilot called The Greatest American Heroine, with Katt, Culp, and Selleca returning.
+3 years later, NBC filmed a pilot for a new series called The Greatest American Heroine, with Katt, Culp, and Selleca returning to set it up.
 We learn that after the series ended Ralph saved the President’s life in public, revealing his powers to the world and becoming a celebrity.
 The aliens who gave him the suit return and say that Ralph is no longer effective in his mission, due to his newfound celebrity status, and therefor insist that he find a replacement for himself.
 To Bill’s chagrin, Ralph and Pam select a young extremely liberal Elementary school teacher named Holly (played by Mary Ellen Stuart) and she’s given a version of Ralph’s suit and then she and Bill begin working together.
 Unfortunately the pilot was not picked up as a series, and that was that.